Walking to Infinity Along Some Number Theory sequences: Modeling square-free walks

 We first introduce some notation.
-Given a number $x$ and a digit $i$ in base $b$, $\overline{xi} = b \cdot x + i$; in other words, we append $i$ to the right of $x$.
-The following are some remarks relating to some behaviors of square-free walks.
+Given a number $x$ and a digit $i$ in base $b$, we denote $\overline{xi} = b \cdot x + i$; in other words, we append $i$ to the right of $x$.
+The following are some remarks relating to the behavior of square-free walks.